CSCfi/csc-user-guide/docs/data/s3cmd.md

-# Persistent allas connections: s3cmd
+# Persistent Allas connections: s3cmd

 This chapter describes how you can use the Allas Object Storage service from Taito and Puhti with <b>s3cmd</b> command line client.
 This client uses
-S3 protocol that differs from the <i>swift</i> protocl that was used in the <i>rclone</i> examples in the previous chapter.
-Thus data that has been uploaded to Allas with rclone should not be downloaded with s3cmd an vice versa.
+S3 protocol that differs from the <i>swift</i> protocol that was used in the <i>rclone</i> examples in the previous chapter.
+Thus data that has been uploaded to Allas with rclone should not be downloaded with s3cmd and vice versa.

-From user perspective one of the main differences between <i>s3cmd</i> and <i>swift</i> based <i>rclone</i> is that rclone connection remains valid for three hours at a time but in the case of s3cmd the connection between Puhti/Taito and allas permanently open.
+From user perspective one of the main differences between <i>s3cmd</i> and <i>swift</i> based <i>rclone</i> is that rclone connection remains valid for three hours at a time but in the case of s3cmd the connection between Puhti/Taito and Allas permanently open.
 The permanent connection is handy in many ways, but it includes a security aspect too: if your CSC account is compromised, the object storage space is too.

 ## Configuring s3cmd